-Interest-free offers can be enticing, particularly if you don’t have the readies or want to spread payments over time.
+Tempted by ads for interest-free deals?
+These offers can be enticing, particularly if you don’t have cash on hand or want to spread payments over time.

 But while they’re interest-free, they’re seldom fee-free – and these fees can quickly make the deals much less attractive.

-Take a $1250 fridge advertised on a 60-month interest-free term.
-Both Harvey Norman and Noel Leeming offer these deals through Gem Visa.
-However, to take up the offer, there’s an establishment fee of $55 and an annual $52 card fee.
+Take a $1000 fridge advertised on a 60-month interest-free term.
+Harvey Norman offers these deals through Gem Visa.
+To take up the offer, there’s an establishment fee of $55 and an annual $52 card fee each year after that.
 Over five years, these fees come to $315.
-Your $1250 fridge has now cost $1565.
+Your $1000 fridge has now cost $1315, a 32% increase.

 If you miss a payment – or don’t pay off the purchase within the interest-free period – you’ll have to open your wallet a lot wider.
-Late-payment fees and high interest rates can turn the deal into a financial albatross.
-The interest rate on a Gem Visa is an impressive 25.99%.
+High interest rates can also sour these deals.
+The interest rate on a Gem Visa is a whopping 25.99%.

-Traders must comply with the Fair Trading Act, which means they can’t mislead consumers about the price of goods.
+They also have to comply with the Fair Trading Act, which means they can’t mislead you about the price of goods.

-If you buy an item on credit – whether it’s a new fridge or a car – you have a "cooling-off" period of five working days to cancel the deal after you’re handed the written disclosure statement.
-This statement sets out details of the loan including your repayments, the interest and fees.
+If you buy an item on credit – whether it’s a new fridge or a car – you have a "cooling-off" period to cancel the deal.

-If the product isn’t of acceptable quality and you reject it under the Consumer Guarantees Act, the retailer can be held liable for the loan.
-You can apply for an order from the Disputes Tribunal formally transferring your obligations to the retailer.
+If the product isn’t of acceptable quality and you reject it under the Consumer Guarantees Act, the trader can be held liable for the loan.
+You can apply for an order from the Disputes Tribunal formally transferring your repayment obligations to the retailer.